Meet The Team

 Dr Madonna Livingstone BVMS MRCVS

-Senior Exotics Veterinary Surgeon
+Head Vet & Senior Exotics Veterinary Surgeon

 She is also a committee member of the Scottish branch of the British Small Animal Veterinary Association (BSAVA) and has recently completed her three year position as Chair of the committee having previously been the PetSavers Charity Rep. Together with her committee, Madonna as grown Scottish Congress to become the largest veterinary conference in Scotland.
 Madonna is an affiliated vet of Glasgow University Veterinary School where she is the nominated vet for their exotic animals.
 She teaches clinical skills in small exotic mammals and lectures on exotic animal medicine and surgery.
 She also does consultancy work for an external laboratory and speaks widely throughout U.K. on exotic animal medicine and surgery.

 Madonna has been awarded a distinction in her Parrot Studies and Behaviour Diploma and is studying towards her diploma in feline behaviour.
+Madonna was also awarded the UK Rabbit Vet of the Year Award 2022 by Burgess and RWAF, and the External Lecturer of the Year award 2022, by the students of Glasgow Vet School.

 Barbara Thomson BVMS MRCVS